MechanoluminescenceAI/Invisible-Internal-Defect-Detection/README.md

 Faster RCNN: https://github.com/rlirli/tf-keras-frcnn
 Mask RCNN: https://github.com/ahmedfgad/Mask-RCNN-TF2
 YOLOv3: https://github.com/cfotache/pytorch_custom_yolo_training
-The train weights of each model are provided along with the annotation files.
-The strain tensor dataset used in test are also provided along with their original images.

 If you have any questions or comments, please feel free to email: jisikkim@knu.ac.kr or sumanknux@gmail.com